Halloween Memories: Trick-or-Treating, Life Lessons & Safety

 When I was a kid, it was about knocking on doors in the building in hopes that some of our fellow residents had candy.
 In my building now, they tell us to put up a sign if we want to participate in Halloween knocking.
-I never do, I don’t care to entertain kids and their trick or treating.
+I never do; I don’t care to entertain kids and their trick-or-treating.
 Sorry.
-Growing up, it wasn’t like that, we knocked and you ignored us if you didn’t have candy.
+Growing up, it wasn’t like that; we knocked and you ignored us if you didn’t have candy.
 LOL.

 As we became teenagers, we started to venture out on our own to other buildings, stores, and even other blocks.
 This is where my memories of Halloween begin.
-I remember this block called Marcy Place, it was next to ours, but we considered it “off limits to us.”
+I remember this block called Marcy Place; it was next to ours, but we considered it “off limits” to us.
 Some of us had friends on that block, and if with them, we were okay to walk to their house, but if alone, it was best avoided.

 Be the first to comment